smizell/onit/README.md

 ```

 This creates a new file and stores the previous `today` file to `yesterday`.
 Today is tomorrow's yesterday.

+If you want to overwrite an existing file, use the `-o, --overwrite` flag, or if you want to create an empty file, use `-e, --empty`.

 ### Open Today's File